chkao831/chkao831.github.io/_portfolio/portfolio-e.md

 collection: portfolio
 ---

-### This is a team finalproject of MS&E 448: Big Financial Data and Algorithmic Trading at Stanford.
+### This is a team final project of MS&E 448: Big Financial Data and Algorithmic Trading at Stanford.

 ### [Our project report and codes are available at GitHub.](https://github.com/chkao831/SP20_Forex-Trading-Final-Project_StanfordMSE448)